nglguarino/nglguarino/README.md

+## 🔬 Research Interests
 I'm fascinated by the idea of building something that will be infinitely smarter than us.
-In the meanwhile, I enjoy exploring how AI can augment research, coding, and interactive experiences through novel efficient architectures and self-improving systems.

-## 🔬 Research Interests
+My research interest is in self-improving systems.

-- **Generative AI** - Text, audio, and image synthesis
+- **Generative AI** - Text and image synthesis
-- **Self-Improving Systems** - Reinforcement learning and autonomous feedback loops
+- **Self-Improving Systems** - Reinforcement learning, meta learning, and autonomous feedback loops
 - **AI Safety & Alignment, Explainable AI** - Building interpretable and controllable AI systems